 The KwaZulu Natal coast has a range of invertebrate, fish and shark species, many of which are seasonally abundant, and provide an opportunity for subsistence, recreational, charter and commercial fishing.
 Many species have become over-exploited over time and strict controls through permits have been placed on these vulnerable and threatened species.

-A range of recreational fishing and collecting permits are available from the SA Post Office or applications may be downloaded from the DAFF websites (see links under Additional Information).
+A range of recreational fishing and collecting permits are available and may be downloaded from the DFFE websites (see links under Additional Information).

-Who to contact: Department of Agriculture, Forestry and Fisheries (DAFF)
+Who to contact: Department of Forestry, Fisheries and the Environment (DFFE)

-The Fisheries division of the Department of Agriculture, Forestry and Fisheries (DAFF) is the relevant authority for recreational and commercial fishing activities along the coast.
+The Fisheries division of the Department of Forestry, Fisheries and Environment (DFFE) is the relevant authority for recreational and commercial fishing activities along the coast.

 Hotline/ Tip-off line number for permit/ license holders that are in contravention of the MLRA: 028 3132703